henrychronowski/CSI230-Demo/userCreateLog.md

 ## 2

-All features implemented, no issues.
+All features implemented, no impediments.

 ### Goal